Anthony van Dyck: Family and early life

-His talent was evident very early, and he was studying painting with Hendrick van Balen by 1609, and became an independent painter around 1615, setting up a workshop with his even younger friend Jan Brueghel the Younger.
-By the age of fifteen he was already a highly accomplished artist, as his Self-portrait, 1613–14, shows.
-He was admitted to the Antwerp painters' Guild of Saint Luke as a free master on Saint Luke’s day, 18 October 1617.
+By the age of fifteen he was already a highly accomplished artist, as shown by his Self-portrait dated 1613–14.
+He was admitted to the Antwerp Guild of Saint Luke as a free master on Saint Luke's day, 18 October 1617.

-Within a few years he was to be the chief assistant to the dominant master of Antwerp, and the whole of Northern Europe, Peter Paul Rubens, who made much use of sub-contracted artists as well as his own large workshop.
+Within a few years he became the chief assistant to Peter Paul Rubens, the leading master painter of Antwerp and the whole of Northern Europe.
+Rubens operated a large workshop and often relied on sub-contracted artists.
 His influence on the young artist was immense.
 Rubens referred to the nineteen-year-old van Dyck as "the best of my pupils".

 The origins and exact nature of their relationship are unclear.
 It has been speculated that van Dyck was a pupil of Rubens from about 1613, as even his early work shows little trace of van Balen's style, but there is no clear evidence for this.

 At the same time the dominance of Rubens in the relatively small and declining city of Antwerp probably explains why, despite his periodic returns to the city, van Dyck spent most of his career abroad.
 In 1620, in Rubens's contract for the major commission for the ceiling of the Carolus Borromeuskerk, the Jesuit church at Antwerp (lost to fire in 1718), van Dyck is specified as one of the "discipelen" who was to execute the paintings to Rubens' designs.
 Unlike van Dyck, Rubens worked for most of the courts of Europe, but avoided exclusive attachment to any of them.